P-Pariston/nodeChat/README.md

 Installing
 -------

-This application requires <code>node.js</code> (0.10 and up) and mongodb (1.4 and up), if you don't have these yet, the latest stable version is a good choice to install.Then you must obtain a copy of the source code by the ZIP button or by the "git clone" method (recommended to facilitate updating).
+This application requires <code>node.js</code> (0.10 and up) and mongodb, if you don't have these yet, the latest stable version is a good choice to install.Then you must obtain a copy of the source code by the ZIP button or by the "git clone" method (recommended to facilitate updating).
 NodeChat is run using a command line.
 In Windows, open the <code>cmd</code>.
 In Mac OS, open <code>Terminal</code>.
 Type this into the command line:

 <code>cd LOCATION</code>